 Is it OK to run every day?

-This January I completed the Run 31 Challenge to raise funds for the Kent, Surrey and Sussex Air Ambulance.
-Throughout January I ran every single day, completing a total of 100 miles, and raised a total of £341 for the charity.
-My legs are tired but I am chuffed to bits to have completed it!
+This January I am taking part once again in the Run 31 Challenge to raise funds for the Kent, Surrey and Sussex Air Ambulance.
+Throughout January I aim to run every single day, hoping to increase my fitness and raise funds for the Air Ambulance.

 • Make sure you do not increase your weekly mileage too quickly.
 ‘Too much too soon is a big cause of running injury.
-I managed by reducing the distance of my regular runs, and slotting in short runs of a mile or so on some days.
+I managed by taking my weekly mileage and dividing it up into 7 days of running, allowing for an increase of around 10% in weekly mileage.

-• Keep all of the runs steady.
-Running every day leaves less time for recovery, and intensive training sessions without the opportunity for recovery may risk an overuse injury.
+• Keep all of your runs steady at conversational pace.
+Running every day leaves less time for recovery, and intensive training sessions without the opportunity for rest may risk an overuse injury.
 If you must train hard on a running day, make sure the run next day is a short, slow recovery run.

 • Although there are no full rest days if you run every day, you can build rest periods in by doing your runs at the same time of day each day, giving you a 24 hour gap for recovery between runs.